Physical Therapist Assistant Program Overview

 - Make valuable network connections that will help you in your future career.
 The PTA Special Interest Group (SIG) of the American Physical Therapist Association of Massachusetts (APTA of MA) is the first organization of its kind in Massachusetts and founded by Bay State College alumni and professors!

 - Prepare for your licensure board exam.
-Bay State College has an ultimate pass rate of 100% on the National Therapy Exam for PTAs since 2012!
+In fact, we boast an ultimate pass rate of 100% on the National Therapy Exam for PTAs for five out of the past six years!

 Set your Physical Therapy career in motion.
 Request information about our 2-year Physical Therapist Assistant program today!
 Interested in taking classes closer to home?
 Learn more about our Taunton location which offers our PTA program during the day.